-In late kindergarten or early first grade, your child may want to read on his own.
+In late kindergarten your child may want to read on his own.
 Let him!
 But be sure that he wants to do it.
 Reading should be something he is proud of and eager to do and not a lesson.

 How Does a Book Work?